maitrikjpatel/DevNotes/Bash_Zsh.md

 category: "note"
 author: "Maitrik Patel"

-title: "Shell & Command Prompt"
+title: "Bash and Zsh"
-description: "Description Here"
+description: "Setup your terminal with Bash or Zsh."

 role: "tools"